 DrumExtract works well on songs with harmonic instruments playing chords (strings, synths, pads, piano, etc.), but doesn't work on songs with instruments with fast pitch changes, such as fast instrument solos or vocal part.
 Currently DrumExtract is unable to separate voice from drums.

-More generally, don't expect DrumExtract to work on every song.
+More generally, don't expect DrumExtract to work on every song or on the full length of a song.
 It is a handy tool in a producer toolbox, that works better than pure EQ to extract drum samples, but it is not a magic wand.
 On some songs it does miracles, on others it just doesn't work.

 Discover new applications with DrumExtract: